raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

 --- hints ---
 --- hint ---
 This code will be very similar to the code you used to decrypt the key.
-Create a **variable** to store the result, use the `machine` to process the cipher text and then **print** the result.
+Create a **variable** to store the result, use the `machine` to process the cipher text, and then `print` the result.
 --- /hint ---
 --- hint ---
 Here is how your code should look: